openstack/devstack/HACKING.rst

   the script on non-zero exit codes::

     # This script exits on an error so that errors don't compound and you see
-    # only the first error that occured.
+    # only the first error that occurred.
     set -o errexit

     # Print the commands being run so that we can see the command that triggers